IHE/ITI.PIXm/input/pagecontent/ITI-83.md

 ##### 2:3.83.4.1.3 Expected Actions

-The Patient Identifier Cross-reference Manager shall use the `sourceIdentifier` and the `targetSystem` to determine the Patient Identities that match, where Patient Identities include business identifier(s) and the Logical id(s) of FHIR Patient Resource(s).
+The Patient Identifier Cross-reference Manager shall use the `sourceIdentifier` and the `targetSystem` to determine the Patient Identifiers that match, where Patient Identifiers include business identifier(s) and the Logical id(s) of FHIR Patient Resource(s).

 Response returned encoding and semantics is defined in Section 2:3.83.4.2:

-The Patient Identities returned may be a subset based on policies that might restrict access to some Patient Identities.
+The Patient Identifiers returned may be a subset based on policies that might restrict access to some Patient Identifiers.
 For guidance on handling Access Denied, see [ITI TF-2: Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.7-guidance-on-access-denied-results).

 #### 2:3.83.4.2 Response message